sureshrvds/Github_Sports_Team_Management_System/README.md

-Sports Team Management System | MySQL
+SPORTS TEAM MANAGEMENT SYSTEM | MySQL

-Project Overview
+PROJECT OVERVIEW:
 The Sports Team Management System is a database project built using MySQL to efficiently manage information about leagues, teams, players, matches, and scores.
 It demonstrates key SQL concepts like Joins, Views, Subqueries, Triggers, Stored Procedures, Indexes, and CTEs (WITH clause) for optimized data management and reporting.

- Database Design
+DATABASE DESIGN:
 Tables:
 •	Leagues – Stores league information.
 •	Teams – Contains team details linked to leagues.